BacklyApp/API/docs/index.md

 The API uses OAuth to authenticate and allow users to authorize your app to access the API for them.

+## Encryption

+It's strongly recommended that you use the API over a secure connection to protect the secrecy of your connection and your authorization tokens.

 ## Example request

 An example request for creating a Backly link: